joelhawksley/identity/talks/2021/slides.md

 # Testing

-^ Views are generally tested with slow integration or system tests.
+^ And Views are generally tested with slow integration or system tests.

+^ PAUSE

 ---